Graphics High readability Text only Cambia lingua

 A driving licence is not valid for foreign travel.

-• Is a passport obligatory for travel to the United Kingdom, Ireland?
+• Is a passport mandatory to travel to Great Britain?

 • IMPORTANT